globalmiles/pos-node-sdk/README.md

 ### <a name="create_get_customer_info"></a>![Method: ](https://apidocs.io/img/method.png ".CommonController.createGetCustomerInfo") createGetCustomerInfo

-> This API will help you to retrieve customer's mil quantity and unique identifier value.Unique identifier value must be used by Transaction Result API in order to complete shopping.
+> This API will help you to get customer's mil quantity and unique identifier value.
+Unique identifier value must be used by Transaction Result API in order to complete shopping.
 >
 > You can try this API with configuring client parameters in Console Tab below.
 Test OAuthClientId is 552698b91cae424b9b3ddee14eea6faf564f1b5fb7764854b73b2763e0e68c66
 > and OAuthClientSecret is d0a8b00a3d754ea5a013465bcc23f6efa89e9dfb080a4f4eb460e3306653d92b